ant1m/katas/args/args.md

 Args
 ===

 This is a kata that you can find [here](http://codingdojo.org/cgi-bin/wiki.pl?KataArgs).
+Bob Martin solution in java is [here](https://github.com/unclebob/javaargs/tree/master/src/com/objectmentor/utilities/args).

 ## Lessons learned
 * Hashmaps in racket are nice but they are not a list of pairs, so no car or cdr.